-Looking to supplement your MCAT prep with a free MCAT study guide?
+Looking to supplement your MCAT prep with some free MCAT study guides?
 Look no further!
-We’ve listed the 8 free MCAT study guides that you can access that are going to help get you to that 520.
+We’ve listed the top 9 free MCAT study guides that you can access that are going to help get you to that 520.

 Still undecided on an MCAT prep course?
 Start here.